 For example, this recipe:

-Will actually result in using 2 actions, because the text column reads as follows:
+This recipe will actually result in using 2 actions, because the text column reads as follows:

 4. Every time period, create an item.

 Any recipe that occurs "every time period" is a perpetual recipe.
 In the case of the recipe below, a new item will be created every day.
 One action is used each time this recipe runs and an item is created.

 As in example 1, if the Status, Tag, People, Dropdown columns, or Update Section are mapped in the new item creation, each will count as 1 additional action used.

 5. Custom recipes with more than one action.

 If you're building a custom recipe, it's likely that your recipe will involve multiple actions.
 Any custom recipe you build, regardless of whether or not it includes Integration blocks, will count towards your Automation action limit.
 Even if the recipe only includes Integration blocks, any actions resulting from triggering the recipe will count towards your Automation action limit.